1.6 Installing eDirectory

 Use to view the current value of the specified eDirectory configurable parameters.
 If the parameter list is not specified, ndsconfig lists all the eDirectory configurable parameters.

 You can configure multiple instances of eDirectory 8.8 on a single host.
-For conceptual information on multiple instances, see Multiple Instance Support in the Novell eDirectory 8.8 What's New Guide.
+With the multiple instances feature support in eDirectory 8.8, you can configure the following:

 The method to configure multiple instance is similar to configuring a single instance multiple times.
 Each instance should have unique instance identifiers, such as the following: